cilium/cilium/Documentation/bpf/architecture.rst

 in the networking stack, the stack has not yet extracted metadata out of the packet.
 On the other hand, tc BPF programs are executed later in the kernel stack, so they have access to more metadata and core kernel functionality.
-Apart from tc and XDP programs, there are various other kernel subsystems as well, which use BPF such as tracing (kprobes, uprobes, tracepoints, etc).
+Apart from tc and XDP programs, various other kernel subsystems use BPF, such as tracing (via kprobes, uprobes, tracepoints, for example).

 The following subsections provide further details on individual aspects of the BPF architecture.